mysto/java-fpe/README.md

 ## Performance Benchmarks

 Mysto FF3 was benchmarked on a MacBook Air M2 performing 105,000 tokenization per second with mixed 8 character data input.
+Performance results are indicative only and depend on hardware, workload, and configuration

 To run the performance tests: